vippsas/vipps-developers/vipps-getting-started.md

 **Please note:** `Vipps-Subscription-Key` was previously called `Ocp-Apim-Subscription-Key`.
-The legacy name `Ocp-Apim-Subscription-Key` _must still be used in requests and code_, but we are working to make `Vipps-Subscription-Key` work ASAP.
+The legacy name `Ocp-Apim-Subscription-Key` _must still be used in requests and code_, but we are working to make `Vipps-Subscription-Key` work everywhere.

 ## API keys for different use